Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 1) The creator

-As you might have read in other blogs, Sam Neves is the creator of Heroes.
+As you might have read in our other blogs, Sam Neves is the creator of Heroes.

-Growing up in Brazil, he has been exposed to and equipped by the church ministry.
+Growing up in Brazil, he has been exposed to and equipped in the church ministry.
 It inspired him to take up Theology/Theological Studies.

 After pastoring Stanborough Park Church from 2005 to 2016, he moved to the General Conference.